 - GeekBench 3.4.2 32-bit: Single-Core: 4219, Multi-core: 13781;

-We also ran some of the test on the -90 mV undervolted profile, and here’s what that lead to:
+We also ran some of the tests on the -80 mV undervolted profile, and here’s what that lead to:

 With that out of the way, let’s talk about the gaming experience.
-Asus puts a Max-Q variant of the MX150 chip inside this laptop, unlike with the older Zenbook UX430 that got the full-voltage MX150.
-However, as you’ll see below, performance is pretty much on par, due to the fact that the GPU throttled badly inside the UX430.
+Asus puts the lower wattage 10DE 1D12 variant of the MX150 chip inside this laptop, unlike on the older Zenbook UX430 that got the full performance MX150.
+However, as you’ll see below, performance is pretty much on par with the older variant, due to the fact that the GPU throttled badly inside the UX430.

 We ran a couple of games on our test-unit, and I’ve compiled the results in the following table.
-All the games were tested at FHD resolution and High graphics settings, on the default voltage profile, and I’ve also added the following gaming ultrabooks as reference points: the Asus ZenBook UX430 (MX150 GPU), the Asus Zebook UX331(MX150 Max-Q) and the Acer Swift 3 (MX150 Max-Q).
+All the games were tested at FHD resolution and High graphics settings, on the default voltage profile, and I’ve also added the following gaming ultrabooks as reference points: the Asus ZenBook UX430 (MX150 10De 1D10 GPU), the Asus Zenbook UX331(MX150 10De 1D12) and the Acer Swift 3 (MX150 10De 1D12).
 Here’s what we got.

 |Zenbook UX433 ||Zenbook UX430||Zenbook UX331||Swift 3 |

 |Shadow of Mordor||29 fps||29 fps||29 fps||29 fps|

 Based on these results, the ZenBook UX433 FN is a competitive option in its niche, but of course, there’s only that much you can expect from this low-power implementation of the Nvidia MX150 chip.